-Governments Choose Telesat Lightspeed to Meet Universal Connectivity Goals in Canada
+Government of Canada Chooses Telesat Lightspeed to Meet Universal Connectivity Goals

-Recognizing the exceptional performance and ability to connect the hardest-to-reach communities in northern Canada and Ontario, The Government of Canada and the Government of Ontario committed to being early customers of Telesat Lightspeed services.
+Recognizing the exceptional performance and ability to connect the hardest-to-reach communities in northern Canada, the Government of Canada committed to being an early customer of Telesat Lightspeed services.

-Under these agreements, these Governments have secured dedicated capacity pools offered by Telesat at highly discounted rates.
-Internet Service Providers and Mobile Network Operators can access these capacity pools at subsidized rates, enabling them to provide backhaul connectivity to select communities.
+Under this agreement, the Government has secured a dedicated capacity pool offered by Telesat at highly discounted rates.
+Internet Service Providers and Mobile Network Operators can access this capacity pool at subsidized rates, enabling them to provide backhaul connectivity to select communities.
 Importantly, this cost structure is significantly more affordable to deploy in remote communities than traditional fiber or wireless alternatives.

 In return, the telecom operators pledge to offer affordable broadband services to end-users, providing a minimum of 50 Mbps download and 10 Mbps upload speeds with unlimited data-a service objective set by Canadian regulators.
-Additionally, mobile operators can extend the reach of their LTE/5G networks through these capacity pools.
+Additionally, mobile operators can extend the reach of of their LTE/5G networks through these capacity pools.